 - Benson and Paillet (2002) HIBAL Hydrologic Isotopic Balance Program

 Investigators who wish to contribute their data to our Lake Data archive can find information on contributing below.
-Data and study description information can be contributed via the contribution form or by emailing your data to email@example.com.
+Data and study description information can be contributed by emailing completed data contribution templates to email@example.com.

 Other Data Archives

-Additional sources outside of NCDC for data and information on lake sediments and climate science.
+Additional sources outside of NCEI for data and information on lake sediments and climate science.

 - Trieste 2008 Workshop Report on Lake Sediments